Marketing your business with little to no budget

 How to conduct your small business annual review

 It’s a bit like having your annual performance review when you work for an employer, only you conduct it on your small business.
 When you run your own business, you need to keep track of so many things, it’s normal for things to sometimes slide.
-But as we are getting close to the end of 2024, it’s important to be thinking about what your goals will be for next year and how you’re going to achieve that.
+With 2026 clearly in view, it’s important to be thinking about what your goals will be for next year and how you’re going to achieve that.
 But you can’t do that until you know how you’ve done this year.

 Your business performance review should cover everything your business has been through over the past 12 months and include your successes as well as those not so successful moments.